Find out about the unique collaboration between a Broadway actress and a Prevention Specialist:

 Aligning the Army’s Core Values with personal responsibility; lessons in situational improvisation, active listening, character and personal values development, effective communication, pro-active bystander intervention, and consent are taught to by means of a custom interactive narrative and script with objectives to inspire, influence, and help strengthen social awareness about ending sexual harassment and assault within the military population and beyond.
-DiVita has staged original group and individual theatrical and improvisational performances for close to a decade.
+DiVita has written and staged original group and individual theatrical and improvisational performances for close to a decade.
 She delivers emotionally powerful messages to audiences and participants alike and uses dramatic skills to connect, educate, and motivate.

 As a professional Broadway and screen actress, Janine has been seen on Broadway as Rizzo in "Grease," "Anything Goes," "The Mystery of Edwin Drood," and in the national tours of Mel Brooks' "Young Frankenstein" (Elizabeth) and "If/Then" starring Idina Menzel; in which Janine played the principal role of Anne.
 On television, Janine has been seen in hit shows such as "Elementary," "The Americans," "The Colbert Show," and PBS’ "This is the Moment" starring Irish Tenor, Paul Byrom.
 She can also be seen opposite Dustin Hoffman and Josh Lucas in "The Choir."
 Her off-broadway and regional theatre credits are numerous and her concert work spans the globe.
 Janine is a graduate of the University of Michigan where she double majored in Communication Studies and Musical Theatre, and was active member in Alpha Phi Sorority.
 Janine resides in New York City.